N3PDF/vegasflow/doc/source/how_to.rst

         histogram_collector(final_result * weight, histogram_values)
         return final_result

-Finally we can normally call ``vegasflow'', remembering to pass down the accumulator tensor, which will be filled in with the histograms.
+Finally we can normally call ``vegasflow``, remembering to pass down the accumulator tensor, which will be filled in with the histograms.
 Note that here we are only filling one histograms and so the histogram tuple contains only one element, but any number of histograms can be filled.